 Alternative 1 could result in overall adverse effects under NHPA and direct, significant adverse impacts under NEPA to cultural resources if unanticipated discoveries are encountered during ground-disturbing activities at either the proposed Commercial LPOE or the RHC LPOE project sites.
-Alternatives 1a and 1b would result in no adverse effects under NHPA to architectural historic properties and negligible to minor adverse impacts under NEPA to architectural cultural resources.
-Alternatives 1c and 1d would result in adverse effects under NHPA to architectural historic properties and direct, minor to significant, adverse, and permanent impacts to architectural cultural resources under NEPA.
+Alternative 1a would result in no adverse effects under NHPA to architectural historic properties and negligible adverse impacts under NEPA to architectural cultural resources.
+Alternatives 1b, 1c and 1d would result in adverse effects under NHPA to architectural historic properties and direct, minor to significant, adverse, and permanent impacts to architectural cultural resources under NEPA.